 3 – Cool, dark, quiet room – go ahead and spend some money.
 Test out a comfy pillow and get an eye cover.

 4 – Last Caffeine At 2pm – you might think the energizing effects of coffee have worn out, but caffeine can still prevent you from falling asleep.

 5 – Supplements – go ahead and try herbal teas like chamomile.
-Another option is CBD drops.
+Another option is CBD drops or capsules.